arachne-threat-intel/thread/CONTRIBUTING.md

 2. Create a New Issue.

-If you couldn't find an existing report for your bug:
+If you could not find an existing report for your bug:

 * Go to our GitHub repository and click on the "Issues" tab.
 * Click "New Issue" to create a new bug report.